-Neither test measures intelligence.
-Both measure a portion of what is learned in high school, especially general reading comprehension, grammar, math, and data interpretation—and test-taking ability.
+Both tests measure a portion of what is learned in high school, especially general reading comprehension, grammar, math, data interpretation, and test-taking ability.
 The ACT requires memorization of formulas, and the SAT covers more logic and reasoning skills, skills improved with practice.
 Everyone can improve their score, and even a small point jump can make a big difference in scholarship dollars.

 MYTH #10: If you don’t know the answer, leave it blank.

 The “guessing penalty” has been removed on both the ACT and SAT, and points are only earned for correct answers.
 At the end of the test, it’s “bubble time.”
-Fill in a bubble for every question.
+Fill in a bubble for every question before time runs out.
 But remember, educated guesses that eliminate one or more answers are better than random guesses.

 MYTH #11: Send scores to prospective schools after you get your results.

 Free is good.
 Sending scores to four schools is included in your test registration, while sending scores afterwards will cost you (ACT: $15/school; SAT: first four schools free up to 9 days after test; then $12/school; both tests offer waivers to eligible students).
 If you don’t think you did well (sick, not prepared, etc.), you have the right to cancel scores by completing a form before you leave the test center or downloading and mailing a cancel request within five days of your test date for either test.
 Both tests allow you to send just your best rather than all scores, though some colleges prefer or require all your scores.
 So, visit SAT’s College Search or the college website to check each college’s test score policy.
 For other score reporting questions, try ACT Score FAQs or SAT Score FAQs.

 MYTH #12: ACT & SAT test scores are all that matter for college admissions.